philyeo/lotteryapp/README.md

 Damacai and Magnum both exposes their results in json thus all calls are make via requestTemplate whereas Toto does not and thus needs to be scrap using selenium

 WHAT IS DONE:
-Endpoing to scrap based on date
+Endpoint to scrap based on date

 example
 http://localhost:8082/api/v1/<PROVIDER>/actions/send?date=20231115